 In 2010, for example, the 500 model portfolios that Hulbert Financial Digest tracks gained an average of 14.6%.
-Not bad, compared to the Standard & Poor’s 500 Index gain of 12.8% in 2010.
+Not bad, compared to the Standard & Poor’s 500 Index gain of 12.8% that year.
 However, if the 500 model portfolios had been frozen at the beginning of 2010 with no transactions allowed, the resulting gain would have been 18.0%.
 Wow!

 An additional study lends credence to Hulbert’s findings.
 Finance professors Terrance Odean of the University of California-Berkeley and Brad Barber of the University of California-Davis, studied the trades made in 10,000 randomly selected accounts at a major discount brokerage firm between January 1987 and December 1993.

 Odean and Barber’s study focused on cases in which investors bought a stock less than 30 days after selling another.
 The researchers found that over the 12 months following the transactions, the stocks that were sold performed 3.2% better than the stocks that were bought.
 Investors would have been better off had they done nothing.